John Browne (Conservative politician): Early life

-Parliamentary career
+Member of Parliament

-Browne was Conservative Party Member of Parliament for Winchester from 1979 to 1992.
-In Parliament, he introduced The Privacy Bill (which, with Lords' Amendments, was talked out under Government Whips' direction at its third reading), The Armed Forces Liability for Injury Bill and one Act of Parliament to further the protection of animals.
-He was elected Chairman of the Conservative Backbench Small Business Committee (1984–87) and Secretary of the Conservative Backbench Finance (1981–83) and Defence (1982–83) Committees; appointed a Member of the Treasury Select Committee (1982–87) and a Delegate to the North Atlantic Assembly—the political arm of NATO--(1986–92) where he was Rapporteur on Human Rights (1989–92).
+Browne was Conservative Party Member of Parliament for Winchester from the 1979 general election until 1992.
+In Parliament, he introduced The Privacy Bill (which, with Lords' Amendments, was talked out under Government Whips' direction at its third and final reading), The Armed Forces Liability for Injury Bill and one Act of Parliament to further the protection of animals.
+He was elected Chairman of the Conservative Backbench Small Business Committee (1984–87) and Secretary of the Conservative Backbench Finance (1981–83) and Defence (1982–83) Committees; appointed a Member of the Treasury Select Committee (1982–87) and a Delegate to the North Atlantic Assembly—the political arm of NATO—(1986–92) where he was Rapporteur on Human Rights (1989–92).

 At the 1992 general election, he stood as an Independent Conservative candidate in Winchester after he refused to submit his name for what he termed "a disgraceful socialist style fixed double jeopardy" re-selection by the Conservative Party Central Office.
-He had been suspended briefly from the House of Commons for not declaring two of the clients of his finance company, which had been declared always.
+He had been suspended briefly from the House of Commons for not declaring two of the clients of his financial consultancy company, which had been declared always.
 He had been instructed previously not to declare the clients of his company by the Registrar of Members' Interests.
 The Registrar told him that it was "unnecessary as farmers and lawyers do not have to declare any clients whatsoever.
 In particular, if you were the director of a large company, like ICI, with many thousands of clients, their voluminous declarations would make a mockery of the registry".
-He lost his seat.
+In the election Browne came last out of four candidates, losing his seat to official Conservative Party candidate Gerry Malone.

-Post Parliament
+Post-Parliamentary career

-Subsequently, Browne stood as a "Conservative against European Union" in the European Election of 1992 achieving the highest vote of any minor party or independent candidate in the nation.
-The following year, Browne stood unsuccessfully at the 1993 Newbury by-election.
-Later, he joined the UK Independence Party, becoming a vice-president.
-He stood unsuccessfully for UKIP as a parliamentary candidate in Falmouth and Camborne in 2001 and in North Devon in 2005, where he was one of only a few UKIP candidates to save their deposits.
+Browne stood unsuccessfully as an independent under the label "Conservative Rebel" at the Newbury by-election in 1993.
+The following year, he stood as a "Conservative against European Union" candidate for Wight and Hampshire South at the European Parliament election.
+He stood in his old Westminster constituency of Winchester again as an independent in the 1997 general election, finishing seventh.
+He later joined the UK Independence Party, becoming a vice-president.
+He stood unsuccessfully for UKIP as a parliamentary candidate in Falmouth and Camborne in 2001 and in North Devon in 2005, where he was one of only very few UKIP candidates to save their deposits.

 He divorced his first wife, French-born Elizabeth Garthwaite in 1985.
 He is currently divorced from his second wife, American-born Elaine Boylen.

 He worked for Euro Pacific Capital, NY (founded by Peter Schiff) as its Senior Market Strategist.